 Once you have purchased the test file once, you can demo your changes from your “http://mywebsite.com/my-account/downloads” screen as long as your download privileges remain valid.

 They are generated with a unique name and stored in the same folder as your original WordPress/Woo product media upload (usually wp-content/uploads/year/month/file).
 The unique name includes the order number and a time stamp.
 If your end user complains of not being able to access their custom PDF for some reason (most often after their max number of downloads is exceeded), you can find it in that folder, right alongside your original.

 Test PDFs are stored in the test PDF folder (wp-content/plugins/waterwoo-pdf-premium/assets/pdf).
 As of WaterWoo version 1.8 test PDFs can be wiped off the server with the touch of a button on the Global settings screen.

 If a customer has trouble generating a PDF, make sure they have download permissions on their order.
 If you’re still having trouble, use the Test Run feature.

 If your watermarking is skipping the first page, maybe the parser (TCPDI) is not reading that page as part of the document.
 Is it possible the cover page was added as an afterthought?
 The cover page must be reintegrated into the PDF source code, and often this can be done by removing it, adding it back in, and saving the file as a PDF.

 I recommend using a PDF viewer such as Apple Preview to delete the cover page, save, then drag and drop the cover page back into place from another open version of the same file, then ‘Export as PDF’ to save it.
 This should help smooth out any problematic PDF syntax issues.
-Similar work can be done using Adobe Acrobat; Preview is just simpler.
-For PC, you can try Foxit.
+Unfortunately we know of no other PDF reader (Windows or Mac) that can help the way Preview does for syntactically-incorrect PDFs.